 • Apply PM strategies to document management.

-Use a “Nested” PM strategy
+Use a “Nested” preventative management strategy

 Nesting in manufacturing is well known as laying out patterns to minimize raw material waste.
 Here we are referring to nesting in software, where you group matching parameter data to figure out patterns, which minimizes financial waste.
 Using preventive maintenance (PM) by nesting your work orders together, you can group work orders of different length and complexity together when they are due to occur at the same time.
-This means you can cut the number of (PM) reports you must manage down to one.
+This means you can cut the number of PM reports you must manage down to one.
 Organizations using a CMMS without a nested PM feature are most likely creating additional work.

 An example where this may be the most useful is with an overabundance of work orders, which can significantly increase your maintenance effort.
 Does your monthly PM require a 1-hour procedure to lubricate a production line roller unit?
 How about an actuator valve on a product filler or maybe an essential lift arm on a packaging conveyor?
 Does your annual procedure require the total replacement of these vital parts?
 If so, you risk spending an hour of unnecessary time lubricating a component that is scheduled to be replaced a week later.